Data Pipelines and Change Data Capture

 | Kafka Pipe | Kafka Topic | Per batch interval (default 60 seconds) | Real-time ingestion of logs and business events |

-A Pipe is functionally equivalent to a Studio sync task.
-The difference is that a Pipe is created and managed via SQL DDL, making it suitable for code-driven pipeline management, while Studio sync tasks are configured through a visual interface and support more data sources (including relational databases).
+Pipe and Studio sync tasks are functionally equivalent.
+The difference is: Pipe is created and managed via SQL DDL, suitable for code-based pipeline management; Studio sync tasks are configured through a visual interface and support more data sources (including relational databases).

 Continuous Ingestion from Object Storage

-Prerequisites: Create a Storage Connection → Create an External Volume (must point to a specific subdirectory, not the bucket root path) → Create the target table → Create the Pipe.
+Prerequisites: Create a Storage Connection → Create an External Volume (must point to a specific subdirectory, not the bucket root) → Create the target table → Create the Pipe.

 Once created, the Pipe starts running immediately and checks the Volume for new files approximately every 30 seconds.